puppetlabs/pdk/README.md

 Specifies the directory that the new module will be created in.
 Defaults to creating a new directory with the given `module_name` inside the current directory.

-### `pick generate provider` command
+### `pdk generate provider` command

 Generates a new resource provider.

 Usage:

 ```
-pick generate provider [--template-url=git_url] provider_name [data_type:attribute_name]*
+pdk generate provider [--template-url=git_url] provider_name [data_type:attribute_name]*
 ```

-The `pick generate provider` command accepts the following arguments.
+The `pdk generate provider` command accepts the following arguments.
 Arguments are optional unless specified.

 #### `--template-url=git_url`

 Overrides the template to use for this module.
-If possible please contribute your improvements back to the default template at [puppetlabs/pick](https://github.com/puppetlabs/pick).
+If possible please contribute your improvements back to the default template at [puppetlabs/pdk](https://github.com/puppetlabs/pdk).

 #### `provider_name`